OpenMDAO/mphys/README.md

 pip install mphys
 ```

-For developers version, clone the mphys repository then in the root directory do:
+For developers, clone the mphys repository then in the root directory do:
 ```bash
 pip install -e .
 ```